q2ek/compileinfo/README.md

     - The CompileTime annotation now uses RetentionPolicy.SOURCE instead of CLASS
     - The CompileTime annotation now has a regex property filter, and classname as a format string which replace previous options.
     - The generated class has fewer methods it only has a method for the ZonedDateTime and a map op properties.
+* 0.16.0
+    - Add incluseEnvironmentVariables option to the CompileInfo annotation.

 ### Planned work